tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 For a), a peer sends transactions that **repeatedly** fail CheckTx with `ResponseCheckTx.code = 1`, and is banned or disconnected from to avoid this.
 In this case we need to define what repeatedly means.

 For b) we need to understand what is the potential reason a transaction could never have been valid on one node, but passes `CheckTx` on another node.
 We need to understand all the possible scenarios in which this can happen:

 1. What happens if a node is misconfigured and allows, for example, very large transactions into the mempool.
 This node would then gossip these transactions and they would always fail on other nodes.
 Is this a scenario where we want nodes to disconnect from this peer and ban it without this peer being neccessarily malicious?
 2. Are all other reasons for this to happen sign of malicious behaviour where a node explicitly lies?
+How can `CheckTx` pass on a valid node, but fail on another valid node with a `ResponseCheckTx.code > 1`?
-In such cases, peers should not only be banned, but punished as well (if they are validators).
-Note that we cannot know whether a node is a validator.
-A proposal to gossip this behaviour to other peers pro-actively also entails a different set of problems with it - how do we know we can trust peers who tell us to ban other peers.
+If such behaviour is only possible when a peer is malicious, should this peer be punished or banned forever?
+Note that we cannot know whether a node is a validator in order for it to be punished.
+Gossiping this behaviour to other peers pro-actively also entails a different set of problems with it - how do we know we can trust peers who tell us to ban other peers.
+For these reasons, understanding the actual reason for these failures can be left for future work.

-The later is most likely a potential future optimizations, where for now, we will disconnect and ban the peer regardless of the exact reason such a transaction is never valid.
+For now, we will disconnect and ban the peer regardless of the exact reason a transaction is considered to never be valid.

 #### **Banning in case of ResponseCheckTx.code = 1**